djaus2/RpiPicoWGPSandBT/README.md

 # RPI Pico W GPS and Bluetooth

 A set of Arduino Sketches for execution on a RPI Pico W  building up to and including sending GPS location data over Bluetooth in BT Classic mode.
+Also send GPS data to an Azure IoT Hub.

 ## Hardware